kasperfg16/p6-swarm/README.md

     ros2 run tf2_ros static_transform_publisher -2.5 -2.5 0 0 0 0 odom map
     ```

+5. Open a new terminal in root

+    a)

+    Start an agent to the ESP32

+    ``` bash
+    sudo docker run -it --rm --net=host microros/micro-ros-agent:galactic udp4 --port 8888 -v6
+    ```

-4. Open a new terminal in root
+6. Open a new terminal in root

     a)